ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 using the e9 IPM template, ``duplications = 8`` because there are 8 rotor poles of 45 ° symmetry.
 In this example, the notch would have the same symmetry as the rotor.

-The parent region of the notch can be set to the rotor region, so that the notch is set as a sub-region.
-Motor-CAD uses implicit subtractions, so that the notch subtraction is handled automatically.
+The parent region of the notch can be set to the rotor region so that the notch is set as a sub-region.
+Motor-CAD uses implicit subtractions so that the notch subtraction is handled automatically.
 The notch appears as a sub-region of the rotor in tree shown in the **Geometry -> Editor** tab in Motor-CAD.